 Ann’s pain is triggered whenever she talks.
 And her jaw muscles feel as if they’re “pulling all the time”.
 At times her teeth ache.
 And when the frames of her glasses press on her temples, the pain escalates.
 Anne’s facial and jaw symptoms have been present for seven months and are accompanied by exhaustion, disabling headaches, and what she describes as “bizarre sensations in my body”.

 As with John, my evaluation did not suggest the reason for Anne’s suffering was a typical TMJ problem.
 But evaluations don’t always indicate Lyme, either.
 Due to the fact that she takes long walks in the Connecticut woods and because she remembers getting bitten by insects (she never had the telltale rash) her infectious disease doctor has considered starting her on antibiotic therapy for Lyme Disease.

 Another patient named Sue, a 45-year old female, came in with jaw problems, too.
 She had been diagnosed with Lyme disease seven years earlier.
 Sue felt sure that her Lyme had been “successfully treated with alternative remedies.”
 But still, she suffers from tight jaw muscles, intense pain when she lays her face on a pillow, fragile emotions that prompt daily outbursts of crying, and “raging pain in my face and jaw”.
 She was sure she had TMJ but never imagined that the effects of Lyme Disease cause TMJ symptoms.

 Sue also suffers from bouts of intense back pain with a nerve-like character, that comes on suddenly and as quickly passes.

-The outcome of the two recent cases remains to be determined, but they are very similar to many other confirmed cases of Lyme disease I have encountered since 1992 when I first began to wonder if can Lyme disease cause TMJ symptoms.
+The outcome of these cases remains to be determined, but they are very similar to many other confirmed cases of Lyme Disease I have encountered since 1992 when I first began to wonder if can Lyme Disease cause TMJ symptoms.

 If you would like to add your comments please feel free to do so below.